Ac6Embedded/apollo-docs/docs/security/cra/embedded-technical-controls.md

 ## Common problems teams hit when doing this mapping (embedded-specific)

-If this page feels “hard to apply”, it is usually one of these issues:
+If this page feels "hard to apply", it is usually one of these issues:

 1. **Undefined PDE boundary**: device is documented, but OTA/provisioning/telemetry services are not (mapping breaks for updates/logging).
 2. **Variant explosion**: multiple memory maps/boot chains exist (A/B vs swap) but evidence covers only one path.
 3. **No lifecycle state policy**: manufacturing vs production vs RMA is not defined, so debug/keys/rollback are inconsistent.
-4. **Identity model not specified**: “device has TLS” but no clear per-device identity, certificate issuance, or revocation plan.
+4. **Identity model not specified**: "device has TLS" but no clear per-device identity, certificate issuance, or revocation plan.
 5. **Anti-rollback missing**: update mechanism exists but allows downgrade to vulnerable firmware (conflicts with the purpose of I(2)(c)).
 6. **Logging exists but is unsafe**: logs are unauthenticated and can be forged, or export is unauthenticated (weakens I(2)(l)).
 7. **Secure wipe not implemented**: factory reset exists but secrets remain in flash/external storage (I(2)(m)).
 8. **SBOM without triage**: SBOM is produced but there is no process to assess impact and remediate without delay (Part II(2)).
-9. **“Opt-out” ambiguity**: opt-out for logs/auto-updates is not clearly defined for your product type; document the interpretation and user instructions (Annex II).
+9. **"Opt-out" ambiguity**: opt-out for logs/auto-updates is not clearly defined for your product type; document the interpretation and user instructions (Annex II).
 10. **Evidence not versioned**: controls exist, but artifacts are not linked to a specific release hash in the technical documentation (Annex VII failure mode).

 ---

 ## References

-[1]: Regulation (EU) 2024/2847 (Cyber Resilience Act) - Annex I (Part I & Part II) (EUR‑Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847
+[1]: Regulation (EU) 2024/2847 (Cyber Resilience Act) - Annex I (Part I & Part II) (EUR-Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847

 [2]: ETSI EN 303 645 v3.1.3 (Consumer IoT baseline) https://www.etsi.org/deliver/etsi_en/303600_303699/303645/03.01.03_60/en_303645v030103p.pdf

-[3]: IEC 62443‑4‑2 (IACS component technical security requirements) (standard reference; obtain via IEC/ISA)
+[3]: IEC 62443-4-2 (IACS component technical security requirements) (standard reference; obtain via IEC/ISA)

-[4]: CRA Annex VII - Technical documentation requirements (EUR‑Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847
+[4]: CRA Annex VII - Technical documentation requirements (EUR-Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847